matter-labs/zksync-sso-clave-contracts/docs/sdk/client/README.md

 # Client SDK
-The client SDK is lowest level of the provided SDK which lets you take full control of how you manage ZK Account's.
+The client SDK is the lowest level of our provided SDK which lets you take full control of how you manage ZK Accounts.
 It's built on top of `viem` with the same development principles in mind.

 ## Lifecycle
 1. Register a new passkey